istio/istio/manifests/charts/UPDATING-CHARTS.md

 ## Step 2.
 Make corresponding values changes in [../profiles/default.yaml](../profiles/default.yaml)

-The values.yaml in `manifests` are only used for direct Helm based installations, which is being deprecated.
+The values.yaml in `manifests` are only used for direct Helm based installations.
 If any values.yaml changes are being made, the same changes must be made in the `manifests/profiles/default.yaml` file, which must be in sync with the Helm values in `manifests`.